Anthias-Labs/flare/README.md

-**WIP: This tool is in active development, and can experience breaking changes.
+**:construction: WIP: This tool is in active development, and can experience breaking changes.
 For safety, it currently only operates on Devnet**

 # Flare